Simon Kinberg

-Simon David Kinberg (born August 2, 1973) is a British-born American filmmaker.
-He is best known for his work on the 20th Century Fox X-Men film franchise, and has also written such films as Mr. & Mrs. Smith and Sherlock Holmes.
-He has served as a producer on others including Cinderella and The Martian, the latter which was nominated for the Academy Award for Best Picture.
-His production company Genre Films had a first-look deal with 20th Century Fox.
+Simon David Kinberg (born August 2, 1973) is an American filmmaker.
+He wrote and produced a number of films in the X-Men film franchise for 20th Century Fox, and had produced a number of other projects for Fox, such as The Martian, which earned him an Academy Award nomination for Best Picture.

 Kinberg made his directorial debut in the 2019 X-Men film Dark Phoenix from a script he also wrote.

 Early life

 Kinberg was born in Hammersmith, London, England to American parents Monica Menell-Kinberg and Jud Kinberg, a New York City-born writer and producer.
 From age six, he was raised in Los Angeles, California.
 He is Jewish.
-Kinberg graduated from Brentwood High School, and then from Brown University, Phi Beta Kappa, magna cum laude; in 2003 received his MFA from Columbia University School of the Arts, where he won the Zaki Gordon Fellowship for Screenwriting.
+Kinberg graduated from Brentwood High School, and then from Brown University, Phi Beta Kappa, magna cum laude; in 2003 he received his MFA from Columbia University School of the Arts, where he won the Zaki Gordon Fellowship for Screenwriting.

-Film and television work
+Career

-While still in film school, Kinberg sold a pitch to Warner Brothers, then went on to write scripts for Disney, Sony, and DreamWorks, working with Steven Spielberg and Jerry Bruckheimer, among others.
+While still in film school, Kinberg sold a pitch to Warner Bros., then went on to write scripts for Disney, Sony, and DreamWorks, working with Steven Spielberg and Jerry Bruckheimer, among others.
 After finishing school, Kinberg moved to Hollywood, where his first screenwriting credit was a sequel to the hit action film XXX (2002), XXX: State of the Union (2005).
-His next screenwriting venture was the screenplay for Mr. & Mrs. Smith, directed by Doug Liman and starring Brad Pitt and Angelina Jolie.
+His next screenwriting venture was Mr. & Mrs. Smith, directed by Doug Liman and starring Brad Pitt and Angelina Jolie.
 The script began as Kinberg's thesis project for film school.
-Kinberg also wrote the pilot episode for a television adaptation of Mr. & Mrs. Smith for ABC TV.
-He also appears in the movie, in a scene with Brad Pitt.
+Kinberg also wrote the pilot episode for a television adaptation of Mr. & Mrs. Smith for ABC.
+He also has a cameo appearance in the movie, as the banker who converses with John Smith at the dinner party.

 Kinberg's next screenwriting job was the third movie in the 20th Century Fox X-Men film series: X-Men: The Last Stand (2006), which he co-wrote with Zak Penn.
 Comic-book writer Chris Claremont, who wrote the Dark Phoenix storyline that served as the primary source material for the film, also wrote the novelization of the film and made Kinberg a character in the book.

 Kinberg reunited with director Doug Liman for the film Jumper (2008).
-Kinberg wrote and produced the movie, which stars Samuel L. Jackson, Hayden Christensen, and Diane Lane.
-The following year, Kinberg was writer of Sherlock Holmes, directed by Guy Ritchie, starring Robert Downey, Jr. and Jude Law.
+Kinberg wrote and produced the film, which stars Samuel L. Jackson, Hayden Christensen, and Diane Lane.
+The following year, Kinberg was writer of Sherlock Holmes, directed by Guy Ritchie, starring Robert Downey Jr. and Jude Law.
 In April 2010, his production company, Genre Films, signed a first-look deal with 20th Century Fox.

 Kinberg was the producer of X-Men: First Class (2011), and both writer and producer of This Means War (2012).
 He was also co-screenwriter and an executive producer of the film Abraham Lincoln: Vampire Hunter in that same year.
 In 2013, Kinberg produced Elysium.